 Why?
 It was a bit exhausting for them to invest their time and effort to read the entire blog post.
 Now, they have to do something else (take a break, go drink a coffee, or finish some task, or whatever).

-Interactions affect bounce rate.
+Interactions affect the bounce rate.
 And page view is NOT the only possible interaction.

 How to reduce bounce rate in Google Analytics

-Thanks to Google Tag Manager, you can now easily track additional interactions which can affect bounce rate (if you want it, of course).
+Thanks to Google Tag Manager, you can now easily track additional interactions that can affect the bounce rate (if you want it, of course).

-Here’s a quick context for those wanderers who accidentally found this blog post and have not clue what Google Tag Manager (GTM) is.
+Here’s a quick context for those wanderers who accidentally found this blog post and have no clue what Google Tag Manager (GTM) is.

 GTM is like a middle-man between your website and various tracking tools (like Google Analytics).
 It enables you to track various interactions and send data to GA or any other tool.
 If you want to learn more, download my Ultimate List of 120+ GTM Resources or read the differences between Google Analytics and Google Tag Manager.

-OK, let’s learn how to reduce bounce rate with help of GTM.
+OK, let’s learn how to reduce the bounce rate with the help of GTM.

-Every event is sent as non-interaction hit: false, which means that they will reduce bounce rate.
+Every event is sent as non-interaction hit: false, which means that they will reduce the bounce rate.

 In this blog post I’ll cover several types of engagements you can track: